|

 Holiness the Dalai Lama in the year 2000, and has continued to serve

 the monastery in that capacity ever since.
-Khen Rinpoche is recognized
+Khensur Rinpoche was the previous supreme head and abbot of

 as an erudite scholar, a master of Buddhist philosophy and psychology